 Day 1: Arrive Bucharest.
 Overnight in ***hotel in Bucharest.

 Day 2: Short walk to train station (3 min.).
 Pleasant train journey to Suceava.
 Transfer to Putna Monastery.
-Two nights in the very beautiful Arhondaric.
-You will be welcomed by Brother Dosoftei, who speaks English, and enjoy the hospitality of this beautiful monastery in its Arcadian setting.
-Overnight Putna.
+Two nights in a friendly guesthouse close to the monastery.

 Day 3: Putna monastery, a foundation of Stefan the Great, is the most important spiritual center of Romanian Orthodoxy and played a significant role in the Romanian history.
 Doing a circular walk, you will visit Sihastru monastery and have a magnificent view over Putna from one of the hills.
 4 hours walking approx. Overnight Putna.